There’s a lot of misinformation about dropsy in fish out there. In this post, I’ll cover the most frequently asked questions.

 You can reduce the stress factors in a fish tank by:

 - Testing the water on a regular basis and making sure the parameters are stable and healthy

 - Keeping the water at the correct temperature and avoiding sudden temperature changes

 - Cleaning your fish tank regularly and performing water changes to keep the nitrate at safe levels.

-- Not overstocking your tank, as this can crash your nitrogen cycle and lead to aggression amongst tankmates
+- Not overstocking your tank, as this can crash the nitrogen cycle and lead to aggression amongst tankmates

 - Not overfeeding your fish, as leftover food will rot and release ammonia into the water

-- Always quarantining new additions before adding to your tank
+- Always quarantine new additions before adding them to your tank

 How To Treat Dropsy In Fish